When To Do It Yourself vs When To Pay A Professional

 How To Decide: DIY vs Professionals

-If you are trying to decide if you should hire professional help or tackle a project yourself, answer these questions first:
+If you’re still trying to decide if you should hire professional help or tackle a project yourself, answer these questions first:

-• How much do I make an hour?
+• How much do I, personally, make an hour?

 • How much per hour will hiring someone cost me?

-• Should/could I be more productive doing something else with my time?
+• Could I be more productive doing something else with my time?

 • Do I like doing this job?